zeroN1/engineering-test/back-end/README.md

 # Back End Engineering Test
-At Boardingware, most of our back end services are written in Typescript/Javascript/Node.
-This project shares similarities with our main web application in terms of technologies used and application structure.
-So hopefully this will give you some idea of what its like to be working on the team at Boardingware as you are working on this project.
+At Orah, most of our back end services are written in Typescript/Javascript/Node.
+This project shares similarities with our main web application in terms of technologies used.
+Hopefully this will give you some idea of what its like to be working on the team at Orah as you are working on this project.

 ## Technology
 This project is mainly written in Typescript with Node.
 If you are not  familar with Typescript, you can check out this quick start guide [here](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).